Advertising to children: Food

 Additionally, several studies have identified that the amount of fruit and vegetables consumed decreases as television viewing time increases.
 Excessive television viewing often correlates to poor diet quality as a result.
 In the UK, only 1.2% of broadcast advertising spend is towards fresh vegetables, therefore indicating a lack of health-focused endorsement to children and families.

 The World Health Organization suggested that companies and organizations make a reduction of "food and beverage marketing directed at little children that are high in sugar, fat, and sodium in order to help reduce the burden of obesity worldwide."

 In Canada, the majority of advertising is controlled by companies themselves.
 In April 2007, 16 of the largest food and beverage companies formed an initiative known as The Canadian Children's Food and Beverage Advertising Initiative.
 The companies decided that each would require that at least 50% of advertisements targeted at children under the age of 12 years old would contain "healthier dietary choices".
 A study found that exposing children to healthy food advertisements has a positive impact on their attitude towards healthy food, but when unhealthy food advertisements are shown alongside healthy food advertisements, this positive impact is lessened.

 Television advertisements not only affect children in the UK, but also affect children from Asiatic countries.
 A study suggested that children in developing countries may be more vulnerable to food promotions as they are less familiar with, and potentially less critical of, advertising than children in developed countries, and they may be specifically targeted as an entry point into developing markets as children have been seen to be more flexible than their parents.
 The needs to provide suitable advertising to children is crucial especially in the age range between 2–13 years old, as they are usually immature and not yet developed their critical thinking which may easily affect their future growth.

-Children are driven by image-based advertising, and the easier the image catches a child's attention or their tastebuds, the more influential the ad is for children.
-An easy way to make a product that children are curious about: Packaging must be child-friendly and handled easily.
-Bright graphics attract; so do funky names for flavors or attributes.
-Children favor small toys within a package, a little reward harking back to the days of Cracker Jacks.
-Children also like games, puzzles, magic tricks, and free offers printed on packages.